Neuss Schützenfest: The Marksmen's Guild (Die Schützengilde Neuss von 1850/1961 e. V.)

 The Marksmen's Guild existed initially from 1850 to 1891.
 It was revived 70 years later in 1961.
 The marksmen of the Guild wear a green uniform jacket, black trousers and a green hat adorned with a white feather.
 They too are among the smaller corps with 30 platoons and approximately 500 members in total.

 Platoon of the Scheibenschützen-Society (Der Zug der Neusser Scheibenschützen-Gesellschaft von 1415)

 The history of the Scheibenschützen goes back to the St. Sebastianus Brotherhood, which organized shooting competitions as early as 1415.
 However the Scheibenschützen have only been taken part in Schützenfest with their own platoon since 1920.
 120 marksmen march in a three row formation.
 They wear a grey uniform jacket and black trousers as well as a hat.
 To demonstrate their deference to the king all of the Scheibenschützen take off their hats in unison as they march past him and the court.

 The Artillery Corps(Das Neusser Artillerie-Corps 1854)

 The Artillery Corps was founded in 1851, but has only been allowed to take part in the Schützenfest since 1854.
 The corps comprises artillerists both mounted and on foot.
-The eye-catcher of the Artillery Corps is a limber carrying a large cannon, which is drawn by six draught horses.
+There is a limber carrying a large cannon drawn by six draught horses.